Learn to fuel the gymnast for optimal performance and longevity in the sport.

 It’s important to have a breakfast with all the food groups as they each play a different role in the body.

-Carbohydrate to start fueling the body for later workouts and are the preferred fuel source of the brain and all cells in the body.
+Carbohydrate starts fueling the body for later workouts and is the preferred fuel source of the brain and all cells in the body.

 Protein contributes to the repair and growth of muscles and soft tissues.
 This is an ongoing process for all of us, but especially the high-level gymnast with lots of “wear and tear”.

 Fats insulate the nerves and contribute to the building blocks of all hormones which are essential to life and health.

 Dairy products (specifically for calcium) are essential as it takes a lot of calcium to support the teen female.
 A teen female needs 4-5 servings a day (average 200-300 mg calcium per serving, total 1300 mg per day) to keep the bones healthy and prevent the body from leaching calcium from the bones for other important processes.
-Most all teen gymnasts do not get enough calcium, so it’s no wonder there’s a high number of stress fracture injuries that are related to low bone density from inadequate nutrition and/or calcium/vitamin D intake.
+Most teen gymnasts do not get enough calcium, so it’s no wonder there’s a high number of stress fracture injuries that are related to low bone density from inadequate nutrition and/or calcium/vitamin D intake.
 Read more here.

-Often times, parents feel the need to feed their athletes “clean” or “healthy” meals like brown rice, broccoli, chicken, and maybe a bit of olive oil.
-If this dish were placed in front of your athlete, she may not be hungry any more after consuming it, but she most likely would not be completely satisfied.
+Oftentimes, parents feel the need to feed their athletes “clean” or “healthy” meals like brown rice, broccoli, chicken, and maybe a bit of olive oil.
+If this dish were placed in front of your athlete, she may not be hungry anymore after consuming it, but she most likely would not be completely satisfied.
 This rigid control is why people are often found in the pantry after meals looking for something sweet or “something else”.
 Often it is not necessarily because they are hungry, but because they are not satiated.
-This type of rigid food behavior is also linked with high incidence of disordered eating, which is very common amongst gymnasts.
+This type of rigid food behavior is also linked with a high incidence of disordered eating, which is very common amongst gymnasts.